bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Also note that the status LEDs on the Ethernet port itself work fine and will properly indicate the status of the Ethernet port.

-See the TODO section below dealing with "ledmanager" for details of an experimental partial resolution of this issue.
+See the TODO section below dealing with "ledmanager" for more details and an experimental partial resolution of this issue.

 #### Kernel DEBUG and other obscure options (Rare)
 In some cases there may be problems when the kernel is compiled using a